ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

 Look up to the yaml into the here doc above, every CR previously being included in the right place in the SGCluster CR creation.
 And there is in place the script created through the secret, but StackGres includes an extra example for you, the second script show you how to run a SQL instruction directly into the yaml.
-Another important entry to highlight in the yaml is `prometheusAutobind: true`, don't forget the beginning of the tutorial, StackGres can support automatically Prometheus monitoring.
+Another important entry to highlight in the yaml is [prometheusAutobind: true](/install/cluster/parameters/#configuration-cluster-parameters).
+It is not enough to have the Prometheus operator installed to have monitoring, we need to enable this parameter to have monitoring as documentation indicates.

 Awesome, now you can relax and wait for the SGCluster spinning up.